 Meanwhile, with Mario out of the picture, Donkey Kong was free to get up to more mischief, and attempted to take over a small garden (Donkey Kong 3, Arcade, 1984).
 He picked the worst possible garden to invade however, as the owner, Stanley the Exterminator, immediately snapped and retaliated with his high-powered pesticide sprayer.
 Stanley began blasting Donkey Kong away with single-minded obsession, chasing him out of the garden, over country roads, into a conveniently-nearby UFO, and off into space (Donkey Kong 3: Dai Gyakushū, Sharp X1, 1984).

 Mario returned home shaken.
-He decided to take some time to relax before jumping into yet another new career, and took up golfing as a hobby (Golf, NES, 1984).
+Rather than return to labor-intensive, stressful blue-collar work, he found a relaxing job as a tennis referee (Tennis, NES, 1984), and to relax further he took up golfing as a hobby (Golf, NES, 1984).
 Then one night he went to see a show at a local circus, and found Donkey Kong performing there (Donkey Kong Circus, Game & Watch, 1984).
 They wound up speaking after the show, where Mario learned that this was in fact Donkey Kong Jr., who had grown up and taken his father’s name as is their tradition, and was desperately trying to make enough money to go to space and rescue his father again.
 Mario offered to help, and together they put on an exhibition hockey match to raise funds (Donkey Kong Hockey, Game & Watch, 1984).

 Helping the gorilla was just what Mario needed to reinvigorate himself and get back into the workforce.
 Luigi once again got him a job at his new workplace, a demolitions company (Vs. Wrecking Crew, Arcade, 1984), and once again Mario found himself threatening to report numerous safety violations.
 Foreman Spike, like Mario’s previous supervisors, attempted to sabotage Mario’s performance to create an excuse to fire him.
 Spike, an accomplished dark magician, filled their work sites with sentient attack wrenches, eggplant warriors, and mystic flames.
 Luigi was quickly scared off and quit on his own, but Mario toughed it out, even when Spike began attacking him personally (Wrecking Crew, NES, 1985), and after gathering evidence across dozens of sites, he submitted his report to OSHA, who shut the whole company down.